nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 Install
 =======

-Waf may be used to install libraries in various places on the system.
+ns3 may be used to install libraries in various places on the system.
-The default location where libraries and executables are built is in the ``build`` directory, and because Waf knows the location of these libraries and executables, it is not necessary to install the libraries elsewhere.
+The default location where libraries and executables are built is in the ``build`` directory, and because ns3 knows the location of these libraries and executables, it is not necessary to install the libraries elsewhere.

-If users choose to install things outside of the build directory, users may issue the ``./waf install`` command.
-By default, the prefix for installation is ``/usr/local``, so ``./waf install`` will install programs into ``/usr/local/bin``, libraries into ``/usr/local/lib``, and headers into ``/usr/local/include``.
-Superuser privileges are typically needed to install to the default prefix, so the typical command would be ``sudo ./waf install``.
-When running programs with Waf, Waf will first prefer to use shared libraries in the build directory, then will look for libraries in the library path configured in the local environment.
+If users choose to install things outside of the build directory, users may issue the ``./ns3 install`` command.
+By default, the prefix for installation is ``/usr/local``, so ``./ns3 install`` will install programs into ``/usr/local/bin``, libraries into ``/usr/local/lib``, and headers into ``/usr/local/include``.
+Superuser privileges are typically needed to install to the default prefix, so the typical command would be ``sudo ./ns3 install``.
+When running programs with ns3, ns3 will first prefer to use shared libraries in the build directory, then will look for libraries in the library path configured in the local environment.
 So when installing libraries to the system, it is good